Kung Fu Zen

 Ideal for solo travelers and culture enthusiasts who want to experience China in an active, meaningful, and well-organized way — without the stress of planning.

-To offer you the deepest possible experience, we have chosen a place that is itself part of the teaching: a peaceful and comfortable resort located directly in the Shaolin region.
-This is not just any hotel — it becomes our personal dojo for the duration of the retreat.
+To offer you the deepest possible experience, we have chosen a location that is itself part of the teaching: a peaceful and comfortable resort located directly in the Shaolin region.
+This is not just any hotel — it becomes our haven for the duration of the retreat.

 Here, in the mountains surrounding the Shaolin Temple, we train in rooms reserved exclusively for our groups, meditate on terraces overlooking forested hills, and rest in rooms designed to offer silence and deep relaxation.